SindhuraSriram/gemini-copilot-agents/README.md

 - Ensure environment variables are correctly set before running.
 - Backend must be running before frontend can fetch agent responses.
-- Adjust image paths (`./docs/images/...`) if needed.
+- Adjust asset paths if modifying directory structure.

 ---

 ## Why This Matters

-This template shows how you can build AI agents that are:

-- **Context-aware** — understand what the user inputs
+This project demonstrates how **CopilotKit + LangGraph + Gemini** can be combined to build:

+- **Context-aware agents** — they adapt to your input
-- **Task-focused** — perform well-defined jobs (post generation, stack analysis)
+- **Task-focused tools** — purpose-built (post generation, stack analysis)
-- **UI-integrated** — embedded in the app UI, not just an external tool
+- **UI-integrated experiences** — embedded directly into your app

+---

+## 🚀 Future Extensions

+This project can be extended in several exciting directions:

+- **Persistence Layer** → Store outputs in Postgres or Supabase for history & analytics.
+- **Authentication** → Add NextAuth or Clerk for user-level agent sessions.
+- **Multi-Agent Orchestration** → One agent for post generation, another for hashtag optimization, another for scheduling.
+- **Additional Tools** → Expand Stack Analyzer with Lighthouse audits or SEO analysis.
+- **UI Enhancements** → Rich CopilotKit components for more interactive experiences.

 ---